lkesteloot/unsong/unsong.md

 Again with the uncomfortable looks from Ut-Naparash and the slaves.
 He hoped they would get around to inventing writing soon, so he could read a book about Sumerian religion and figure out what it was he was missing.
 Until then he would have to do things the hard way.
 “Do it for the mighty one,” he said, speaking the words of power that his sort had bred deep into these people’s unconscious.

 Compelled by the invocation, the slaves set up the canopy.
 Samyazaz wandered to the west edge of the platform.
 The storm was very, very close now.
 It swept over the empty flood plain like a wave over a beach.
-Two stupendous bolts of lightning struck the ground just outside the city wall, then…stopped.
+Two stupendous bolts of lightning struck the ground just outside the city wall, then... stopped.

 Everything had stopped.
 Samyazaz saw the slaves bent over, placing a pole for the canopy, but they neither tied it in nor stood up.
 Ut-Naparash had taken a pot of beer, and Samyazaz could see the golden liquid falling from the pot to the priest’s waiting lips, but the drops hung motionless in mid-air.
 In the city below him, a hundred merchants were frozen in various steps of peddling their wares.
 Samyazaz moved one of his giant arms back and forth.
 Okay.
 He could move.
 It was just everyone else who was frozen.
 This was really bad.